Cryptix23/uploads/README.md

 [![uploads.blockstrap.com](htdocs/img/home.png)](http://uploads.blockstrap.com)

-Please visit our working [demo](http://uploads.blockstrap.com) to have a play.
+Please visit our working [demo](http://uploads.blockstrap.com) to see it in action.

 -----